szczepanski/cloud-aws/README.md

 Referencing files  => such as user data.

 ### Setup IAM user:
-Create new user in IAM with programmatic access: dev-1-terraform-user
+Create a new user in IAM with programmatic access: dev-1-terraform-user

-add it to group:
+add it to the group:
 dev-1-admin-programmatic-access

-### Install AWS cli and configure profile
+### Install AWS cli and configure the profile

 provider "aws" {